 My mum is the public relations manager of a large animal shelter here in Minnesota and rarely gets to see purebred cats.
 That’s why she attended the Saintly City Cat Show at the Xcel Energy Center in Saint Paul, Minn. to check it all out.
 It was “eye-opening and loads of fun.
 The cats were so fluffy and gorgeous.”
 Talking to the show’s manager, breeders and attendees, she learned they share the Whisker Fabulous passion to give cats a higher standing and value in the world.
 Felines are to be fancy!

-Saintly City Cat Club and the Cat Fanciers Association
+Saintly City Cat Club and Cat Fancier’s Association

 The Saintly City Cat Club began in Saint Paul, Minn. in 1974 and has its yearly cat show during the city’s annual Winter Carnival, which brings thousands of people to the area to celebrate all things winter.
 The event is a major attraction, but also a time where Minnesota breeders compete to win prizes and awards for having the most beautiful cat in their breed group.
 The event is one of the premier cat shows in Minnesota.

 The Minnesota cat club’s show is part of the Cat Fanciers Association’s (CFA) international network of cat shows.
 The ultimate goal of participants is to show your cat at the CFA’s international show, which is equivalent to the Westminster Dog Show.

 The Saintly City Cat Club competition is a local cat show.
 Winners receive ribbons as prizes, but most importantly points.
 Cats need points to get to the next level, which are the regional shows.
 For Minnesota entrants, the winners compete in the regional competition in Kansas City this summer.
 Awardees at that level then go on to the international contest.
 There are ten regional shows across the globe, including in Europe, Asia and Latin America.
 The winners of each breed in the international show garner the title of grand champion.